The first step in creating device is to clearly define its template.

 - Click the Import template button as shown below

-- Within the Choose templates dialog select one or more templates
+- Within the List of items select one or more templates and selected items will show on the Import list

 - Enter the name of the merged templates in the Device template name field